hello world!

 Jessner’s Solution (JS)

 Jessner’s solution is a mix of lactic acid, salicylic acid, and resorcinol.
 It is used as a light or medium peeling agent to improve pigmentation, skin texture, and treat acne and acne scars.
-It is commonly used for oily skin.
-It can be too aggressive for dry and sensitive skin.
+It is commonly used for oily skin as it can be too aggressive for dry and sensitive skin.

 Carbolic Acid (Phenol)